tobiasackels/ackels-lab/content/positions/index.md

 *  You will be working as part of a small team of highly motivated and enthusiastic people in a highly collaborative environment
 *  You will have more 1-on-1 time with the PI
 *  You will have privileged access to a wide array of cutting-edge technologies
-(multi-photon imaging, electrophysiology, optogenetics, behaviour etc.)
+(multi-photon imaging, electrophysiology, optogenetics, behaviour, miniscope imaging etc.)
 *  You will have the opportunity to develop your own research project
-*  There will be more resources per person
-*  You will see how an early-stage lab is run which will help with your own future career

 <!-- We are actively looking for PhD a student and a Postdoc to join the team.
 All positions are fully funded and supported by our third party funds, including the ERC.   -->
 <!-- <br>